matthiasmullie/cauditor/README.md

 Allows for simple select, upsert & delete.

+## importers/*

+Importers: clone the project, fetch all commits (since last imported commit), loop them & run analyzers (to generate our data) & listeners (post-processing, like storing data)

 ## analyzers/*

-Classes to analyze code.
-It'll clone the project, fetch all commits (since last imported commit), loop them & analyze all of them.
-After analyzing the code, the result will be handed off to listeners/*
+Classes to analyze code & generate the results we need for the graphs.

 There is currently only support for PHP.